Red-Teaming for Inducing Societal Bias in Large Language Models: Additional Experiment Details

 \subsection{Experiment Hyperparameters}

 For the close-sourced models, we used OpenAI's Chat Completions API \footnote{\url{https://platform.openai.com/docs/api-reference/chat/create}}.
 Experiments with \texttt{GPT-3.5-turbo} completed in 2 hours for one run of 58K samples, and 6 hours for \texttt{GPT-4}.
 Other than temperature, we keep the recommended settings from the OpenAI API (top p = 1).
 For the open-sourced models, we download the models from HuggingFace\footnote{\url{https://huggingface.co/}}, and use the vLLM library for serving the models \footnote{\url{https://github.com/vllm-project/vllm}}.
 We run experiments on a cluster of 12 Nvidia a40 GPUs with 48GB of vRAM.
-One experiment with 3 runs and 3 maximum retries ran approximately 10 GPU hours for \texttt{Llama2-7b} and \texttt{Mistral-7b}, and 20 GPU hours for \texttt{Llama2-13b}.
+One experiment with 3 runs and 3 maximum retries ran approximately 4 GPU hours for \texttt{Llama3-8b} and \texttt{Mistral-7b}, and 8 GPU hours for \texttt{Llama3-70b} using a cluster of 4 Nvidia a40 GPUs.

+Since we are searching for an explicit output format, we allow retries in each run to generate a valid JSON format.
+We experimented with a maximum of 10 retries, and empirically found we reach a valid output on 1.5 retries on average.
+For embedding representations, we use OpenAI's \texttt{text-embedding-ada-002} model\footnote{\url{https://platform.openai.com/docs/guides/embeddings/embedding-models}}.

+All data used in this paper was released for research purposes in the public domain.
+The purpose of this paper is to analyze bias, which might include offensive content.
+For the sake of research, we did not anonymize offensive content.